TomGrill/msdfgen-libgdxtest/README.md

 UP/DOWN to zoom/scale

-Play around with fgcolor and bgcolor and different sized msdf letters!
+Play around with fgcolor,bgcolor and different sized msdf letters!